 - Post accurate media on your social network accounts.

 - If you own a website, blog, or any web-property, share this blog post and publish it on your website.

 How to respond to skepticsThese are some common remarks from skeptics who have adopted a carefree approach to the pandemic.

 "The virus is not dangerous for my age range."Response: What happens when all of the hospital ICU beds are taken and you get in a car accident?
 What happens when your parents or grandparents who are at risk become infected?

 "This is no worse than the flu.
-Most cases are mild, it's going to be fine."Response: Many people have already had other flues or have been vaccinated.
-This is not the case for Covid-19, and it's spreading incredibly fast.
-A percentage of people who contract coronavirus will require intensive care.
-If too many people get infected too quickly, healthcare systems will not have enough beds.
+Most cases are mild, it's going to be fine."Response: Unlike the flu, COVD-19 is new to our bodies and it's spreading incredibly fast.
+A small percentage of people who contract this coronavirus will require intensive care.
+If too many people get infected too quickly, healthcare systems will not have enough beds or staff.
 This results in postponed operations, no beds for accident victims, and not enough medical professionals to maintain a working infrastructure.
 Each of these results in additional deaths.

 "I'm still not convinced this is a big deal."Response: Some people may need to hear personal stories in order to fully process the magnitude of the situation.